Reaction-diffusion Equations on Complex Networks and Turing Patterns, via p-Adic Analysis: Introduction

 where the $x_{j}$s \ are $p$-adic digits, i.e. numbers in the set $\left\{ 0,1,\ldots,p-1\right\} $.
 The set of all possible series of the form (\ref{p-adic-number}) constitutes the field of $p$-adic numbers $\mathbb{Q} _{p}$.
 There are natural field operations, sum and multiplication, on series of the form (\ref{p-adic-number}), see e.g. \cite{Koblitz}.
 There is also a natural norm in $\mathbb{Q}_{p}$ defined as $\left\vert x\right\vert _{p}=p^{k}$, for a nonzero $p$-adic number of the form (\ref{p-adic-number}).
 The field of $p$-adic numbers with the distance induced by $\left\vert \cdot\right\vert _{p}$ is a complete ultrametric space.
 The ultrametric property refers to the fact that $\left\vert x-y\right\vert _{p}\leq \max\left\{ \left\vert x-z\right\vert _{p},\left\vert z-y\right\vert _{p}\right\} $ for any $x$, $y$, $z\in\mathbb{Q}_{p}$.
 We denote by $\mathbb{Z}_{p}$ the unit ball, which consists of all series with expansions of the form (\ref{p-adic-number}) with $k\geq0$.

 We identify each vertex of $\mathcal{G}$ with a $p$-adic number of the form

 where the $I_{j}$s are $p$-adic digits.
+The parameter $N$ is fixed along the article.
 We denote by $G_{N}^{0}$ the set of all $p$-adic integers of the form (\ref{p_adic_integer}) which correspond to the vertices of $\mathcal{G}$.
 In this way, we construct a $p$-adic parametrization of the adjacency matrix of $\mathcal{G}$.
-This is the above mentioned `embedding' of $\mathcal{G}$ into $\mathbb{Q}_{p}$, which is not unique.
+Our constructions depend only on the adjacency matrix of the graph $\mathcal{G}$, for this reason, the tree-like structure of $\mathbb{Q}_{p}$ does not play any role in our construction.

 We denote by $\Omega\left( p^{N}\left\vert x-I\right\vert _{p}\right) $ the characteristic function of the ball centered at $I$ with radius $p^{-N}$, which corresponds to the set $I+p^{N}\mathbb{Z}_{p}$.
 Now, we attach to $\mathcal{G}$ the open compact subset \ $\mathcal{K}_{N}$ defined as the disjoint union of the balls $I+p^{N}\mathbb{Z}_{p}$ for $I\in G_{N}^{0}$, \ and a finite dimensional real vector space $X_{N}$ generated by the functions $\left\{ \Omega\left( p^{N}\left\vert x-I\right\vert _{p}\right) \right\} _{I\in G_{N}^{0}}$.
 This is the space of continuous functions on $\mathcal{G}$.
 There exists a kernel $J_{N}(x,y)$, which is a linear combination of functions of type $\Omega\left( p^{N}\left\vert x-I\right\vert _{p}\right) \Omega\left( p^{N}\left\vert y-J\right\vert _{p}\right) $, $I$, $J\in G_{N}^{0}$, such that the operator $\boldsymbol{L}_{N}:X_{N}\rightarrow X_{N}$ is defined as